centre-for-humanities-computing/stormtrooper/docs/prompting.rst

 Prompting
 =========

-Text2Text and Generative models use a prompting approach for classification. stormtrooper comes with default prompts, but these might not suit the model you want to use, or your use case might require a different prompting strategy from the default. stormtrooper allows you to specify custom prompts in these cases.
+Text2Text, Generative, and OpenAI models use a prompting approach for classification. stormtrooper comes with default prompts, but these might not suit the model you want to use, or your use case might require a different prompting strategy from the default. stormtrooper allows you to specify custom prompts in these cases.